TritonDataCenter/rfd/rfd/0099/README.md

 would take us many years to reach the overflow point.

 ## Other Thoughts and Ideas

+### Aggregated Metrics
+Rather than making a programmer choose which fields to collect at the time of observation, the programmer could observe all of the possible fields, and then choose which fields to keep.

+Take Muskie as an example.
+Currently we collect only a subset of fields (latency, request method, response code, etc.).
+We could change that to collect all of the information about a request (user, local/remote IP, metadata shard, sharks, etc.).
+When we initially create the collector, we specify which of the metrics we want to keep.
+The metrics that we don't want to keep are aggregated away at observation time.

+This is especially useful when we go to instrument things like Cueball, where different fields will be relevant (and efficient to collect) for each application component.
+For example, it may be efficient (in terms of cardinality) for Muskie to collect a 'remoteIP' field, but not efficient for CloudAPI to do so.

+This makes it easier for application developers to know which fields will be collected, and stops them from accidentally adding fields that may make querying difficult.

 ### Dropwizard and Prometheus Histograms
 Dropwizard is a Java framework that (among other things) provides a popular Java